 Gain credibility – know your product and marketplace

-If a client or prospect is being 'sold to' then they want to know that the person they are dealing with is credible.
+If a client or potential customer is being ‘sold to’ then they want to know that the person they are dealing with is credible.
 In other words, they have sound knowledge of their product or service and of the market in which they operate.
-For example, if you are selling network operating systems training then you should have a good working idea of what the system itself does, how it integrates with other systems, what competition exists for the system - and what versions are available now and due for later release.
-In other words - know what you are selling.
-This isn't just true when selling training - it's true of any industry.
-A sales person isn't going to become a high-flyer without sound knowledge of what's being sold - not to the point of being a technical expert, but enough to be knowledgeable and offer advice.
+For example, if you are selling network operating compliance learning programmes then you should have a good working idea of the compliance subjects (such as health and safety) and not just the programme itself.
+In other words – know what you are selling.
+This isn’t just true when selling L&D – it’s true of any industry.
+A salesperson isn’t going to become a high-flyer without sound knowledge of what’s being sold – not to the point of being a practitioner, but enough to be knowledgeable and offer advice.

 Know your client’s business